NOTICE OF CERTIFICATION

 Pursuant to Section 193.122(2) Florida Statutes, Scott P. Russell, Property Appraiser of Monroe County, hereby gives notice that the 2013 Real Property and Tangible Personal Property Assessment Rolls for Monroe County were certified to the Tax Collector on the 18th day of October, 2013 for the collection of taxes.

 Monroe County Property Appraiser

-Now accepting Pre-file Applications for the 2014 tax year.
-Deadline for filing is March 1, 2014.
+We are no longer accepting Homestead Exemption applications for the 2014 tax year.
+The deadline for filing was March 3, 2014.
+FS 196.011

 The Monroe County Property Appraiser is responsible for

 identifying, locating, and fairly valuing all property, both real and

 personal, within the county for tax purposes.
 The market value